Waly-ul/Task-2/README.md

 # Developing a RESTful API for a Task Management System

--Build a RESTful API for a task management system that supports CRUD operations for tasks (create, read, update, delete).
+- Build a RESTful API for a task management system that supports CRUD operations for tasks (create, read, update, delete).

--Use Laravel's API resources to format responses consistently.
+- Use Laravel's API resources to format responses consistently.

--Implement authentication for API endpoints using JWT.
+- Implement authentication for API endpoints using JWT.

--Include proper validation, error handling, and documentation (e.g., in the README or using tools like Swagger/OpenAPI).
+- Include proper validation, error handling, and documentation (e.g., in the README or using tools like Swagger/OpenAPI).

+# I used Laravel's own resource controller to solve the task.
+Below are the route identifiers:

+## Auth Routes:

+- POST `/api/register` - Register new user
+- POST `/api/login` - Login and get JWT
+- POST `/api/logout` - Logout (JWT Required)
+- GET `/api/me` - Get authenticated user (JWT Required)

+## Task Routes (JWT Required)

+- GET `/api/tasks`
+- POST `/api/tasks`
+- GET `/api/tasks/{id}`
+- PUT `/api/tasks/{id}`
+- Delete `/api/tasks/{id}`

+Each route has been checked with the postman, and all routes have run successfully.
+That is, the task has performed all operations: create, read, update, and delete.

 ## 🚀 Project Setup Guide